alterationx10/ursula/README.md

 ## Scala 2 Compatibility

-I wanted to drop this hear early on for now for anyone that might be testing this out.
-This library is written in Scala 3, and I _aim_ to make it compatible for Scala 2.13, however there is currently an issue 😬.
-Scala 3 only, until I work that out!
+This project is written in Scala 3, but without too many fancy new features.
+I am trying to support cross-compile and publish for Scala 2.13 as well (starting at 0.0.0-a6).

-**But**, if I had got it right already, you could use Ursula via something like one of those sbt examples:
+This means it should be straightforward to use in either case, without needing the `-Ytasty-reader` compiler flag or `CrossVersion` updates on the dependency:

 ```scala
 ThisBuild / version := "0.1.0-SNAPSHOT"